clcain/nginx-https-proxy/README.md

 To start using this software, clone this repository and then run `docker-compose up`.
 Then, follow the instructions in the next two sections to get an HTTPS certificate set up and to configure the redirect for your domain.
 You must have Docker and docker-compose installed.

-## Configuration

-You will want to obtain the certificate from Let's Encrypt using the command above before adding your site's configuration.

-To set up the HTTPS reverse proxy for your site, copy the [example configuration file](nginx-proxy/sites-enabled/.example.com) from `nginx-proxy/sites/enabled` to a new file in the same directory.
-Edit the certificate location to match your domain name.

 ## Obtaining new certificates from Let's Encrypt
 ```
 certbot certonly --webroot -w /var/www/letsencrypt/ -d example.com